 IMD Assessment Day-Individual Assignment

-Individual assignments were the next in line for us.
 There was a set of cards laid out for us.
 Each of these cards contained questions.
 The question for me was- If you could live forever, would you like to and why?

 In response, I stated that the idea did not appeal at all.
-I do not look forward to aging in ill-health.
+I do not look forward to ageing in ill-health.
 I mentioned further that Hindu philosophy advocates reincarnation.
 Therefore, I am kind of eager to experience different lives.
 There was a broad discussion to include everyone’s observations on the assignment.

 In this part of the session, we were blindfolded and given instructions about the activity.
-There were shapes and coordinating colors for the same.
+There were shapes and coordinating colours for the same.
 Clues provided by the moderator and we had to analyze them.
-You could only ask questions about the color of the shape.
+You could only ask questions about the colour of the shape.
 I was happy to play the role of an active player.
 There were a couple more who took on leadership roles within the group.

 We were successful in identifying three out of the four characteristics.